jiko/stopabadcure/_posts/2013-09-25-small-tax-big-pain.md

 <img src="/img/shoppinglist.jpg" class="img-responsive" alt="Shopping List">

 The image above does not contain clues to the whereabouts of buried treasure.
 It's just a shopping list.
-I found it earlier this week in the parking lot of a Hy-Vee store.
+I found it recently in the parking lot of a Hy-Vee store.

 I picked it up, with the intention of throwing it away.
 But then I looked at it and realized that it was the list of a person who is either very tight fisted or, more likely, really watching their spending because every dollar is precious.